 With nothing other than yogurt and frozen berries, it is a great way to start the day, especially knowing that you’ve had a good-for-you breakfast.
 It helps me feel lighter with more energy in the morning, avoiding all the added sugar that often comes in cereal or other packaged, pre-made breakfasts.

-But the thing is, it’s so simple and made with all healthy ingredients.
+But the thing is, it’s so simple and made with all whole ingredients.
 It can be enjoyed on just a regular day, making the day feel extra special (especially if you have a few minutes to yourself and a nice sunny window to sit next near).

 Where to Buy Raspberry Yogurt